beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How is motion sickness treated and prevented?
+How is motion sickness treated?

 Here are some tips for preventing motion sickness: